Andrew-code2020/ms3onlinecookbook/README.md

 #### Home/Landing page

-Go to the "Home" page
+- Go to the "Home" page by clicking on the words Temple Lean Recipes
+- Verify that the page with the salad bowl appears with a welcome message and log in and registeration buttons

+#### Log In

+- Go to the "Log in" page by clicking on the Log In icon
-- Verify that when you hover the cursor over any destination in the grid that the grid turns light green
+- Verify that when you hover over Log In a light black background appears inviting the user to click on Log In
-- Click on any destination in the grid and verify that content pertinent to that destination appear below in a box with the destination turning golden rod yellow so the user knows which destination the content is referring too.
-- Click on each destination in the grid and verify that the exact same thing happens for each of the topics below;
+- Click on Log In verify the log in page appears.
+- Verify that the Log In and icon appears with a light blue background to help user
+- Fill in the log in form
+- Verify that you can log into the site or that the flash messages appears if you enter invalid or non existing log in information

-#### Learn about Ireland page
+#### Registeration page

-Learn about Ireland

-- Go to the "Learn about Ireland" page
-- Verify that when you  hover over each picture the picture flips over and content buttons appear
-- Click  on each button to toggle the appearance of further information on each of the following topics

-#### Explore Ireland page:

-Explore Ireland page

-- Go to the "Explore Ireland" page
+- Go to the "Registeration" page by clicking on the Register icon
-- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on the right hand side of the page
+- Verify that when you hover over Register a light black background appears inviting the user to click on Log In
-- You may verify that the information is different on each card

-- Go to the "Explore Ireland" page
+- Click on Register verify the registeration page appears.
-- Verify that when you hover the cursor over the cards on the left hand side that cards turn over and reveal which location is matched to the google map markers visible on the map on right hand side
+- Verify that when you on the Register and icon appears with a light blue background to help user
-- You may verify the marker by clicking on the appropriate section of the map.
-By clicking on the map you will zoom in on the location you are looking for.
+- Fill in the Registeration form
+- Verify that you can Register the site or that the flash messages appears if you enter invalid or non existing log in information

 #### FAQ page